blahcat/blahcat.github.io/content/2023-04-04-section-objects-kernel-user-communication-mode.md

 There are a lot of possible fun uses of sections, and since I want to try to document more of my "stuff".
 Some offensive cool use case would be for instance, would be to expose code "on-demand" to a specific thread/process, removing the mapped execution page(s) from the process VAD as soon as we're done.
 I'll try to post follow-up updates.

-For those interested in the code, you would find a minifilter driver ready to build & compile on the Github project: [<i class="fa fa-github"></i> hugsy/shared-kernel-user-section-driver](https://github.com/hugsy/shared-kernel-user-section-driver){:target=blank}
+For those interested in the code, you would find a minifilter driver ready to build & compile on the Github project: {{ github(user="hugsy/shared-kernel-user-section-driver") }}

 So, see you next time?